Spectral G-index: Questionable Use Warning

 The G-index has not been evaluated or adopted by a standards development organization (SDO), such as the CIE.
-Generally, for a specification to be used in a regulation or tender, it must go through the rigorous process of evaluation and adoption by an SDO.
-It is thus questionable for the EC Joint Research Center and the Andalusian Regional Government (and others) to suggest or prescribe mandatory requirements based on the G-index.
+Many regulations on light pollution include limitations (spectral, or other kind) based on parameters defined and specified by the regulators themselves, not needing the support of any public or private standard development organization.
+There is no obligation in Spanish, European or international law, in the sens of using only SDO defined parameters for regulations or tenders.
+Thus, it is not questionable for the EC Joint Research Center and the Andalusian Regional Government (and others) to suggest or prescribe mandatory requirements based on the G-index.

-A measure focused solely on reducing blue light will not provide ecological protection.
+It is true that a measure focused solely on reducing blue light will not provide ecological protection.
+Blue light limitation is only one dimension of the problem.
 Because the intensity of light plays a role as strong or stronger than spectrum, putting the light in the right places (on road surfaces and sidewalks) and avoiding spillage into ecological regions is likely to be more effective than manipulating the spectrum of the light.
 Spectrum does play a role, but in order to prevent disturbance to sensitive animals, changes must be made to the spectrum which cannot be described by the G-index.
 Those changes are also species dependent.
 A specific (red-dominant) spectrum has been proven to be as good as darkness for many (but not all) light sensitive insect and bat species.
 An amber spectrum is proven to be less eco-friendly than a red spectrum for some species, although both have negligible blue content and 'favorable' G index.
-Therefore the use of spectral G-index is overly simplistic and may do more harm than good.
-The use of the G-index is therefore strongly discouraged for use in lighting specifications or regulations.
+However, in the cases in which the regulation wants to limit the amount of blue light, using a blue-light metric, such as the G index, is clearly more specific and meaningful than just using CCT, as it is currently done in many regulations.